THE SILK ROAD

 One of the letters sent by a Sogdian living in China

-In 1907, near Dunhuang on the western edge of China, the Hungarian archaeologist, explorer and scholar Aurel Stein found an abandoned postbag containing letters written in the Sogdian language - eight rolls of neatly folded paper.
-The letters date from the 4th century AD, and all came from different towns in China - but all are on similar sized sheets of paper (paper being a Chinese invention gradually spreading westwards).
+In 1907, near Dunhuang on the western edge of China, the Hungarian archaeologist, explorer and scholar Aurel Stein found an abandoned post bag containing letters written in the Sogdian language - eight rolls of neatly folded paper.
+The letters date from the 4th century AD, and all came from different towns in China - but all are on similar sized sheets of paper (writing paper being a Central Asian invention gradually spreading westwards).
 Four have been translated into English by Nicholas Sims-Williams, and can be read here.